 “When temperatures begin to drop, slip into Jack and Ginger’s at Rock Rose to stay warm.
 Sip on some Jameson Irish Whiskey on one of their cozy couches by the fireplace and you’re sure to warm up soon.
 Grab a date you’ve been wanting to snuggle up next to and CHEERS!” – Ali Isaac, Sales Coordinator

 From cozy date nights to birthday celebrations, The Highball and Alamo Drafthouse Cinema on South Lamar is the ideal place to spend cold winter evenings all under one roof.
 You can catch newly released films with a beer and queso in hand, or invite the girls out for a sing-along in The Highball’s private karaoke rooms.” –Samantha Brooks, Marketing Coordinator

-“Stephen F’s Bar at the InterContinental Stephen F. Austin Hotel is my go-to spot in the winter (also spring, summer and fall) for cocktails.
+“Stephen F’s Bar at the Stephen F. Austin Royal Sonesta Hotel is my go-to spot in the winter (also spring, summer and fall) for cocktails.
 Relax in the cushy leather chairs or out on the terrace on one of our warm winter evenings for amazing views of the Texas Capitol and most of downtown.
 Margo, David and Brad we are long overdue for a visit to our spot on the terrace.” – Julie Chase, Vice President and CMO